-FCC Commissioner Starks asks providers about plans for default call blocking
+FCC Commissioner Starks asks carriers about call blocking

 On the heels of the recent FCC declaratory ruling to allow voice service providers to block suspected spam robocalls by default, Commissioner Geoffrey Starks sent letters to 14 providers asking about their planned response to the ruling.